moofkit/guides/best-practices/README.md

 ---

 * Use Sass.
-* Avoid writing vendor prefixes and instead use a tool like [Autoprefixer][autoprefixer] to generate them based on the project-specific browser support that's needed.
+* Use [Autoprefixer][autoprefixer] to generate vendor prefixes based on the project-specific browser support that is needed.

 [autoprefixer]: https://github.com/postcss/autoprefixer